 - Configuration and troubleshooting of Ethernet and Wi-Fi internet connections

 - Virus and Spyware removal and prevention

-- Connecting TVs to Cable TV and programming channels
+- Connecting TVs to Cable service and programming channels

 - Connecting Smart TVs to the internet